Updated: Jun 12

 Artificial sweeteners and stevia, are they a better option?

-So here is my summary regarding the current debate on this subject.
+This is my summary of this hotly debated topic.
 Hopefully, it will dispel some confusion and allow you to make up your own mind.

 How much sugar?